friendsofapachenetbeans/friendsofapachenetbeans.github.io/README.md

 | 2026-04-16    | Quarterly Friends of Apache NetBeans Meetup |
 | 2026-07-16    | Quarterly Friends of Apache NetBeans Meetup (video) |
 | 2026-10-16    | Quarterly Friends of Apache NetBeans Meetup |

-Other activities,s uch as (board)members visiting related conferences will be added.

 **Note**\
 The foundation is currently in the setup phase, completing all requirements to be able to transfer support and funds to enable its main goal.